UnknownX7/Cammy/README.md

 # Cammy

 A simple camera editor to change various game defaults such as zoom and fov.
-This is a zoomhack, if you aren't comfortable with that fact, don't install it.
+This is a zoom hack, if you aren't comfortable with that fact, don't install it.

 For use with [FFXIVQuickLauncher](https://github.com/goaaats/FFXIVQuickLauncher).